neilagabriel/vim-geeknote/README.md

 - Vim 7.4.364 or newer (issues observed with earlier versions)

+## Known Issues

+- Depending on formatting, note content is sometimes lost when saving notes.
+The data may be retrieved by reading the temp file that was created for the note (most often under /temp).

 ## Installation

 1. Clone and install geeknote from my personal geeknote fork ([neilagabriel/geeknote](https://github.com/neilagabriel/geeknote)).
 See [Geeknote](http://www.geeknote.me) webpage for installation